Handgun holster: Makers

 Custom leather workers typically focus on one area or two in leather work.
 Holster makers are those who usually stay put in their respective field.
 Any and all pistols, whether compact, mid-size or large hand-guns are sheathed in leather in a process that molds to the firearm, and hardens to a stout, strong and long lasting holster.
 These can be made into inside waist band, strong side, cross-over, shoulder holster, chest holster, pocket and inside the shirt.
 These holsters are made for competition shooters, recreational, security and law enforcement.

-A newer generation of manufacturing has come to the forefront for holster manufacturing, using things like Kydex, 3D printing, and also injection molding.
+A newer generation of manufacturing has come to the forefront for holster manufacturing, using things like Kydex, 3D printing, and injection molding.
 These newer techniques provide for longer lasting products that are more easily adapted to different handgun combinations including lights, lasers, suppressors, sights and optics that are commonly installed on more modern handguns.
 Leather holsters are still very popular in many circles of competition, concealed carry, and outdoor activities, but the plastic holsters are outpacing leather holsters year over year due to their increased number of mounting options as well as the aforementioned benefits of modularity.